cmp-202/ssh2shell/README.md

 or

-//reset the default handler to do nothing host.onCommandTimeout = function( command, response, stream, connection, self ) {};
+//reset the default handler to do nothing so it doesn't close the connection host.onCommandTimeout = function( command, response, stream, connection, self ) {};

 //Create the new instance